-We see this scenario all the time.
-You like rose gold jewelry, but you're not quite sure about committing to such a nouveau metal for your engagement ring.
-This dilemma may seem difficult, but it's actually pretty simple to assess your affinity for rose gold over time.
+We see this scenario all the time: You like rose gold jewelry, but you're not quite sure about committing to the non-traditional metal for your engagement ring.
+Turns out it's actually pretty simple to assess your affinity for rose gold over time.

-The fact of the matter is, most women that opt for rose gold have ALWAYS known that their engagement ring would be rose gold.
+The fact of the matter is, from our experience, most women who opt for rose gold jewelry have always known that their engagement ring would be rose gold.
 It's at the top of their preference list and everyone (including their partner) knows it.
-This client wants her engagement ring to be timeless and chic, but she's not overly concerned with how classic it might seem.
-She has a more laissez approach to her jewelry—she's confident that she will love her decision 10 years from now, but if for some reason she wants a change, she'll just have her diamond re-set.
+This is oftentimes the result of a preference to go fo ran avant-garde metal choice that isn't widely used.
+The Rose Gold client wants her engagement ring to be timeless and chic, but she's not overly concerned with being traditional.
+She has a more laissez approach to her jewelry—she's confident that she will love her decision 10 years from now because rose gold plays nicely with her skin tone.
+That all said, if for some reason she wants a change in the future, she'll just have her diamond re-set.
 Simple as that.

 - I like rose gold, but I'm not sure if I love rose gold